CourtHive/tods-competition-factory/documentation/docs/apis/draw-engine-api.md

 drawEngine.setMatchUpStatus({
-  disableScoreValidation, // optional boolean allowChangePropagation, // optional boolean - allow winner/loser to be swapped and propgate change throughout draw structures matchUpTieId, // optional - if part of a TIE matchUp matchUpStatus, // optional - if matchUpFormat differs from event/draw/structure defaults matchUpId,
+  disableScoreValidation, // optional boolean allowChangePropagation, // optional boolean - allow winner/loser to be swapped and propgate change throughout draw structures disableAutoCalc, // optional - applies only to { matchUpType: TEAM }
+  enableAutoCalc, // optional - applies only to { matchUpType: TEAM }
+  matchUpTieId, // optional - if part of a TIE matchUp matchUpStatus, // optional - if matchUpFormat differs from event/draw/structure defaults matchUpId,